 Insurance plans can cover a wide range of unforeseen medical emergencies, from treating minor accidental injuries to long-term medical treatments.
-In this article, we’ll be deep-diving into one of Singapore’s leading critical illness and what you can do to prepare financially.
+In this article, we’ll be deep-diving into one of Singapore’s leading critical illnesses and what you can do to prepare financially.

-The prevalence of cancer in Singapore
+Prevalence of cancer in Singapore

-The Ministry of Health has named cancer the leading cause of death in Singapore with the number of cancer cases on the rise in recent years.
+The Ministry of Health has named cancer the leading cause of death in Singapore, with the number of cancer cases on the rise in recent years.

 While these figures may be alarming, it is possible to have better clinical outcomes through early detection, treatment, and a critical illness insurance plan to pay for those treatments.